-Anne Callagy has been at The Legal Aid Society since 1993.
+Anne Callagyhas been at The Legal Aid Society since 1993.
 From 1993 – 2007, she was a staff attorney in the neighborhood offices in Staten Island, Brooklyn and the Bronx in the areas of housing and public benefits.
 Since 2007, she has been the Supervising Attorney for the government benefits unit in The Legal Aid Society's Bronx Neighborhood Office.
-She is currently the Director of the Benefits Practice at Legal Aid.
+Since 2017 she has also been the Director of the Government Benefits Practice at Legal Aid.
 Ms. Callagy trains and supervises legal services and pro bono attorneys in government benefits practice, including Social Security disability benefits hearings and appeals.
 Ms. Callagy taught as an adjunct professor in the Urban Law Clinic at New York Law School during 2006-2007.
 She graduated from Boston College and the New York University School of Law.

 J. Lorch Brooks (Lori) is a senior attorney at The Legal Aid Society.
 She has worked in the Harlem Community Law Office for over 30 years, with a concentration in housing issues and government benefits.
 She has supervised hundreds of pro bono attorneys and law students handling Social Security hearings.
 Lori is a graduate of New England School of Law.